Mfigueira/react-jest-enzyme/README.md

 ## What is this?

-This is a React project with Unit and Integration testing made with Jest and Enzyme.
+This is a Jotto App Game made with React and Redux + Unit and Integration testing made with Jest and Enzyme.

 <!-- ## Can I see it?